matthijsgroen/ebnf2railroad/README.md

 [![Build
 Status](https://travis-ci.org/matthijsgroen/ebnf2railroad.svg?branch=master)](https://travis-ci.org/matthijsgroen/ebnf2railroad)

-A command line tool to create nice documentation including railroad diagrams based on the ISO/IEC 14977 specification
+A command line tool to create great documentation including railroad diagrams based on the ISO/IEC 14977 specification

+## Features

+- Creates optimized visual syntax diagrams based on the EBNF syntax
+- Quick navigation using references of used declarations
+- Nice comment markup using markdown
+- Validates if document is complete and hasn't duplicate declarations
+- Shows pretty printed text syntax in the document

 ## Installation